-Introduction to Science Scottish Scientists Biodiversity and Interdependence Forces Natures Grand Designs Matter, Acids and Alkalis Body Systems and Cells Sound and Light Elements Inheritance Electricity
+Introduction to Science Scottish Scientists Biodiversity and Photosynthesis Forces Cells and Microorganisms Elements and Matter Chemical Reactions What's Hot What's Not Acids and Alkalis Body Systems Light & Space Inheritance Electricity

 In addition, there is an Oil project delivered and developed in conjunction with our local industry link, BP headquarters here in Dyce, in S2.
-Events, challenges and talks relating to TechFest, National Science Week and the British Science Festival are also organised at various times in the year.
+Events, challenges and talks from providers such as Tomorrows Engineers, NESCOL, Northsound, TechFest, National Science Week and the British Science Festival are also organised at various times in the year.

-In S3 of the Junior Phase we offer an element of personalization and choice where pupils can choose to "major" in one or two of the discrete sciences from Biology, Chemistry and Physics.
+In S3 of the Junior Phase we offer an element of personalisation and choice where pupils can choose one or two of the discrete sciences from Biology, Chemistry and Physics or combined level 3 Science.